Electric-Coin-Company/zcash-android-wallet-sdk/README.md

 ## Unstable Features
 ### Spend-before-Sync compact blocks synchronization algorithm
-- CompactBlockProcessor now processes compact blocks from the lightwalletd server in a **spend-before-sync** order.
+- CompactBlockProcessor now processes compact blocks from the lightwalletd server in the **spend-before-sync** order.
 This feature shortens the time after which a wallet's spendable balance can be used.
-- Use the new `syncAlgorithm` parameter of `Synchronizer.new()` or `WalletCoordinator()` to select preferred `CompactBlockProcessor` block synchronizing algorithm.
-It can be of `CompactBlockProcessor.SyncAlgorithm.LINEAR` or `SPEND_BEFORE_SYNC`.
-The LINEAR type is automatically used if the client app does not specify otherwise.
-Please note that the SPEND_BEFORE_SYNC type is currently unstable and still under development.
+Please note that this new block synchronization algorithm is still under development.